-It is important to note that while the license suspension starts at the time of conviction, the State does not credit any suspension time served until you turn in your license, or have a “lost license” affidavit filed by your attorney.
+It is important to note that while the license suspension starts at the time of conviction, the State does not credit any suspension time served until you turn in your license or have a “lost license” affidavit filed.
 This is important!

 By not taking either of these actions, you may be suffering under a suspension without getting credit for the time!

 Having Your License Reinstated